Robok-Engine/Robok-Engine/README.md

 1. Make commits with descriptive, non-complex names.
 2. Don't make long commits.
 3. Don't make unnecessary commits.
-4. Use tags to indicate what the commit does (e.g. feat: new feature to delete projects)
+4. Use tags to indicate what the commit does (example: feat: Use datagui v2 in project)

 ## TO-DO
  - [X] AAPT2 Compiler